limccart7/QuAD-Pro-Prototype/README.md

 If you wish to send different messages just edit the transmit.c, line 66 and 68 are the only lines required to edit

-After editting a file you must recompile:
+After editing a file you must recompile:

 Use this command to compile: